-Cottages surround the common open space on two sides with the west cluster and on three sides with the east cluster.
+Cottages surround the common open space on two sides..

 j.
 Common open space shall be located outside of stormwater/detention ponds, wetlands, streams, lakes, and critical area buffers, and cannot be located on slopes greater than ten percent.

 The common open space depicted contains no stormwater/detention ponds, critical areas or buffers, or slopes of greater than ten percent.